llucbrell/audrey2/readme.md

 ## Specifications

-This code try to complement other CLI tools like commander, unicorn, etc., to implement the MVC on your terminal apps.
+This code try to complement other CLI tools like commander, etc., to implement the MVC over terminal apps.
-If you bind Audrey with them you can convert this tools in a complete and functional controller.
+If you bind Audrey with this tools you can get a complete functional controller.
-Commander and others update the model, and call Audrey to give you the power of update view/s.
+Commander and others update the model.
+Audrey give you the power of update view/s in several ways..

 Audrey it's build as a nodeJS module, precisely as an clousure object factory.
 In that way, Audrey doesn't inffer in the code of your app.